limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

     11100                     1 file
 ```

 This challenge involves the recursive extraction of different types: zip, xz, bzip2 and gzip, in that order.
-To that end, I wrote a script `extract.sh` using `7z` as the extraction tool.
+To that end, I wrote `extract.sh`, a `bash` script using `7z` as the general extraction utility.

 ```bash
 #!/bin/bash